 My most recommended podcast for those looking to learn about music theory is Music Student 101.

-It has 80 something episodes with each one covering a specific topic.
+At the time of writing, it has eighty-something episodes with each one covering a specific topic.

 A great resource and well worth a listen if you like to learn with podcasts.